SwamiKannan/Reinforcement-Learning/AI Gym/Readme.md

 Atari: play classic Atari games.
 We’ve integrated the Arcade Learning Environment (which has had a big impact on reinforcement learning research) in an easy-to-install form.
 2D and 3D robots: control a robot in simulation.
 These tasks use the MuJoCo physics engine, which was designed for fast and accurate robot simulation.
 Included are some environments from a recent benchmark by UC Berkeley researchers (who incidentally will be joining us this summer).
 MuJoCo is proprietary software, but offers free trial licenses.

-**Note:** Most of the agents built by me using Gym.AI environments have used templates from Udacity's Deep Reinforcement Learning Nanodegree Github
+**Note:** Most of the agents built by me on Gym.AI environments have been built on templates from Udacity's Deep Reinforcement Learning Nanodegree Github (https://github.com/udacity/deep-reinforcement-learning)

+Image credit: Udacity deep reinforcement learning